 Set the right goals for your team.
 Setting SMART goals will help your employees achieve more and boost team morale.

 Make sure to assess your current team and understand where some of the hiccups are.
-It’s challenging to improve your team’s performance if you don’t know where things are going wrong.
+Improving your team’s performance is challenging if you don’t know where things go wrong.

-Turn to software solutions to help streamline your processes and improve your overall workflow.
+Turn to software solutions to help streamline your processes and improve your workflow.

-Lastly, use the data you acquire to understand the specific measures you can take that will improve your team and make them the winning team you know they can be.
+Lastly, use the data you acquire to understand the specific measures you can take to improve your team and make them the winning team you know it can be.